 What should I do if I am sick?

-Our collective agreement does not include a maximum number of sick days.
-If you are sick you simply need to notify your Research Director and you will not have any loss in salary.
+Our collective agreement does not include a maximum number of sick days, and it is up to you supervisor to grant sick days.
+However, Quebec law guarantees a minimum of 2 sick days per year.
+If you are sick you simply need to notify your supervisor.

 If you are sick for more than two consecutive days then the short-term disability plan will cover your salary.
 You will need to have a physician complete a statement of disability to receive this benefit.